Subscribe to the Sound Advice podcast

 You can always excel and outperform your numbers, and that’s what investors want.
 They want you to under sell and over deliver, not the other way round.

-I initially had to work out these numbers before Laurence and Laurie joined the company, but then after they joined they had stories where they had a real increase with a retailer going up from year one to year two.
+I initially had to work out these numbers before Laurence and Lawrie joined the company, but then after they joined they had stories where they had a real increase with a retailer going up from year one to year two.

 And then, investors ask, “Is that possible?”
-And Laurence and Laurie have three examples of where retailers liked something, where they ramped up sales, and where retailers put it across all of their stores.”
+And Laurence and Lawrie have three examples of where retailers liked something, where they ramped up sales, and where retailers put it across all of their stores.”

 So, it’s nice having them say, “Yes, this is what happens in the industry.”
 Rather than me just speculating on what could happen.